 Find privacy and healing in a cedar-clad bath house in the woods, an homage to traditional Japanese bathing rituals with pristine, 104°F water and views of the forest.

 Join us at Twiggs for a delicious, hands-on lesson in making fresh pasta.
 It’s easier than you think!
 You’ll join the team in the kitchen and learn to mix and roll the dough, cut the shapes, and cook.
 Each class lasts around 90 minutes and is paired with wine.
 And of course you’ll get to taste your creation!
 Tuesdays 3pm at Twiggs, 6 guests maximum.
-Please sign up in advance, preferably the day prior.
+Please sign up in advance.

 Chess, checkers, and other games provide quiet entertainment in every corner.
 If you’re up to the challenge, try adding a few pieces to a maddening Stave Puzzle — like no other jigsaw you’ve ever done.
 Our diverse selection of classics and best-sellers will help you rediscover the joy of holding a book in your hand.